equivalent/scrapbook2/archive/blogs/2016-08-rspec-json-api-testing.md

 end
 ```

-When we run our "serializer" specs everything passes.
+When we run our "serializers" specs everything passes.
 That's pretty boring let's introduce a
 typo to our Article Serializer.
 Instead of `type: "articles"` lets return `type: "events"` and rerun our tests

 ```bash